jtsuch/CodingChallenge11-15/README.md

 EXAMPLE
 Input: A -> B -> C -> D -> E -> C [the same C as earlier]
 Output: C

+How to run some test cases:
+Run "javac Testing.java"
+Then run "java Testing"